The true tale of a Courageous Cape Cod Canada Goose.

 The gander has his head held high; his wife has her head lowered in an S-shape.

-Every goose has a unique white facial pattern, like the fingerprints on your hands.
+Every goose has a unique white facial pattern, like the fingerprints on your hand.

 Some geese have striking identifying marks.
 When we first met White Wing, he had the most unique white wing tips we ever saw.
 When he spread his wings, his white wing tips created a magnificent pattern.
 Thankfully, we photographed White Wing a lot because he molted away his white wing tips the following year but we were still able to recognize him by his facial markings, his reserved behavior and his unique voice.